 - Watch sea turtles hatch and help them to the ocean.
 Volunteer through Sea Turtle, Inc. in South Padre Island, Texas.

-- Get a complete makeover once I do the fourth Locks of Love donation.
+- Get a complete makeover once I do the fourth hair donation.
+(DONE: January 2015)

 - Revamp my wardrobe by donating clothes that I no longer wear, and getting clothes that fit well and that I enjoy wearing.